cau-se/cp-dsl-replication/README.md

 the CP-DSL in Eclipse, Vim, and Juypter.
 In addition, we provide instructions how to setup an experiment with MITgcm.

+## Prerequisites

+- Install Java 11 or newer
+- A Python installation

 ## Eclipse Setup

 The latest Eclipse plugins are hosted at